Benin's Minister Of Energy, Water And Mines To Speak At African Energy Week (AEW) 2025 Amid Exploration, Energy Trade Surge

 Benin's energy resurgence is marked by a series of recent milestones.
 In February 2025, Niger confirmed the export of over 14 million barrels of oil through the Niger-Benin Export Pipeline, operated by the China National Petroleum Corporation.
 This $4.6 billion infrastructure investment has become critical not only to Niger's debt repayments but also to Benin's strategic growth as a regional transit hub.
 Exports from the pipeline resumed in August 2024 following diplomatic agreements, reaffirming the pipeline's importance for regional stability, energy security and trade.

 Meanwhile, Benin continues to position itself as a solar development hotspot.
 With a goal of reaching 150 MW by 2026 and 300 MW by 2030, the country is ramping up renewable deployment.
-A major step forward was the commissioning of the second phase of the Illoulofin solar PV plant in 2024, a 25 MW project delivered through a public-private partnership with Japan's Toyota Tsusho and the Société Béninoise de Production d'Électricité.
+A major step forward was the commissioning of the second phase of the Illoulofin solar PV plant in 2024, a 25 MW project delivered through a public-private partnership with Japan's Toyota Tsusho and the Socit Bninoise de Production d'Électricit.
 Representing the first large-scale Japanese-led renewable project in West Africa, the plant demonstrates the country's openness to international clean energy investment and lays the groundwork for future collaboration.

 Legal Disclaimer: